 Verónica Boix-Mansilla is the Research Director of Re-imagining Migration and Senior Principal Investigator at Project Zero, Harvard Graduate School of Education.
 Her research examines the conditions that enable individuals to understand and act with others on the most pressing issues of our times (migration and globalization) through quality disciplinary and interdisciplinary work in formal and informal educational settings.
 At Re-imagining Migration, she is co-developing a research-based comprehensive framework for quality education of immigrant-origin youth and their peers.
 She also examines how teachers develop their capacity to educate for global competence with quality.
 She works with the OECD, the International Baccalaureate, the DC Public Schools, the National Gallery of Art, the Smithsonian Institution, the Pulitzer Center on Crisis Reporting and other institutions to advance global education innovations.
 She co-developed the OECD Global Competence Framework in 2018 and published multiple papers and books: Preparing Our Youth to Engage the World (2011) with Tony Jackson.

 Carola Suárez-Orozco is the Chair of Re-imagining Migration’s Board of Directors.
-She is also a Professor of Human Development and Psychology at UCLA and is the co-founder of Re-imagining Migration.
+She is also a Distinguished Professor of Education and Human Development at the University of Massachusetts, Boston and is the co-founder of Re-imagining Migration.
 Her books include: Children of Immigration (Harvard University Press), Learning a New Land (Harvard University Press), as well as the Transitions: The Development of the Children of Immigrants (NYU Press).
 She has been awarded an American Psychological Association (APA) Presidential Citation for her contributions to the understanding of cultural psychology of immigration, has served as Chair of the APA Presidential Task Force on Immigration, and is a member of the National Academy of Education.
 Her latest book is Immigrant-Origin Students in Community College: Navigating Risk and Reward in Higher Education.

 Dr. Juliana Karras-Jean Gilles is a Research Fellow at Re-imagining Migration and a Postdoctoral Scholar at UCLA.
 In the Fall of 2020, she will be joining the faculty at San Francisco State University in Developmental Psychology.
 Her research straddles both developmental and social research areas by focusing on the social development of children and adolescents in context.
 The goal of her work is to advance the human rights of children through actionable science by generating empirical knowledge that researchers, practitioners, and policymakers can use to identify and rectify social systems that reproduce inequality in development.